Ready to begin learning?

 Frequently Asked Questions

 Lifetime access to the course costs only $59.00, a one-time payment.

 There are 13 video lessons with in-depth teachings on the Yang-family Taijiquan “four sticking spears” included in the course.
 The videos are on-demand and can be accessed in any order.

 Yes, the website is fully responsive, meaning that you can watch all of the videos on all devices, including desktop computers, laptops, tablets, and smartphones.

-We accept payments using PayPal and all major Credit / Debit cards.
+We accept Paypal and all major Credit / Debit cards.
 All payments made on the site are secure, encrypted, and protected.

 Yes, once your payment has been processed, you will get instant access to all of the videos in the course.